FlowFuse/website/src/webinars/2023/industrial-data-node-red.md

 <!--more-->

 In this webinar, attendees will learn how to create a Node-RED flow to:
-Connect to an existing PLC using Modbus
+- Connect to an existing PLC using Modbus
-Integrate data from an external source
+- Integrate data from an external source
-Create a dashboard to visualize common production metrics Filter the data to report by exception and store this data in a [InfluxDB] database.
+- Create a dashboard to visualize common production metrics
+- Filter the data to report by exception and store this data in a [InfluxDB] database.

-This webinar will be a live demonstration of how to set up Node-RED to accomplish the tasks listed above.
-A general understanding of Node-RED will be expected.
+This webinar will include a live demonstration of how to set up Node-RED to accomplish the tasks listed above.
+Attendees are expected to have a general understanding of Node-RED.

 **About Steve:**